jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

 ## The AST in Ruby

 There's an interesting way to represent the AST in Ruby.
-It's called S-Expression.
+It's called S-Expression AKA string expression.
 It's a simple way to represent the AST in a human-readable format.

 ```ruby
 puts Fast.ast("1")